+REEL2

-SEEL Swedish Electric Transport Laboratory is a test center for research and development in the field of electromobility, and is REEL2 owned and run by Chalmers and RISE as a joint venture.
-SEEL will establish three REEL2 is a national initiative where leadfacilities - in Gothenburg, Nykvarn and ing Swedish actors have joined forces to Borås.
-The aim is to consolidate efficient accelerate the transition to electrified, knowledge development and improve the emission-free heavy transport on our roads.
-Within the venture, we establish, conditions for collaboration in the field of electrified transport in Sweden and Europe. run and evaluate around 60 different SEC's director has participated in an exterregional logistics flows in varying types of nal steering group and have ongoing disdriving assignments.
-SEC participates with cussions on research and collaborations. researchers and industrial partners.
+REEL2 is a national initiative where leading Swedish actors have joined forces to accelerate the transition to electrified, emission-free heavy transport on our roads.
+Within the venture, we establish, run and evaluate around 60 different regional logistics flows in varying types of driving assignments.
+SEC participates with researchers and industrial partners.